 After all those days of waking up early we were happy to sleep in!
 Our hotel had a full kitchen so we were able to make breakfast.
 When we were ready to start our day we headed to Bell Rock Pathway for a short hike.
 You can hike or bike the two trails offered and the Bell Rock Trail is great for kids.
 There is a minimal fee to park in the parking lot.

 We grabbed lunch and then headed for our Scenic Rim Tour from the infamous Pink Jeep Tours.
 We chose the 2 hour tour and enjoyed our very bumpy ride.
 They are most known for their Broken Arrow tour but it was sold out for our dates.
 The Scenic Rim tour was ok but I felt like it was really something you could have just done on your own.
 Private vehicles are allowed to drive the same path, in my opinion there wasn’t anything special to it except the jeep.
 It wasn’t like our Monument Valley tour where we got access to special parts of the park or got to experience something we otherwise wouldn’t have.
+Pink Jeep Tours offers multiple tours from Sedona, you can check them all out here.

 Day Eight: Sedona to Las Vegas, Ending Our Southwest Road Trip